A Guide To Creating A Utility Management Plan

-Being organized is crucial for any operation, and utility management is no different.
+Organization is crucial for any operation, and utility management is no different.
 The better you are at organizing your systems and procedures, the better you’ll be able to reduce waste and drive efficiency.
 It can be essential when it comes to managing utility bills.
 If you’re able to locate bills quickly and accurately, you’ll be able to respond faster when something goes wrong.

-To streamline receiving and reviewing these bills, try coordinating with your vendors so that your electricity, gas, water, and sewer bills come on the same day each month.
+To streamline receiving and reviewing these bills, try coordinating with your vendors.
+So that your electricity, gas, water, and sewer bills come on the same day each month.
 You can set aside time each month to review all of your accounts at once instead of having them trickle in throughout the month.

 Ananya Prisha is an enterprise level Agile coach working out of Hyderabad (India) and also founder of High Level PM Consultancy.
 Her goal has been to keep on learning and at the same time give back to the community that has given her so much.